Providence Park: Soccer

 On August 28, 1977, the stadium was site of the North American Soccer League Soccer Bowl '77 between the New York Cosmos and the Seattle Sounders, the last official game of the legendary Pelé.
 The Cosmos won the championship.

 On September 7, 1997, the stadium hosted a World Cup soccer qualifying match between the United States men's national team and Costa Rica.
 A raucous capacity crowd of 27,396 saw the U.S. squad win, 1–0, on a goal by Tab Ramos in the 79th minute.
 A loud and knowledgeable stadium fully cheering on the USMNT in Portland created an atmosphere that "took years for any other American city to match".

 Providence Park has hosted the United States men's national team on 4 different occasions.
 Outside of tournament play in the 1998 World Cup qualifying and the 2013 Gold Cup, the stadium has hosted two friendlies: on April 4, 1985, against Canada (a 1–1 draw), and on May 28, 1998, against Kuwait (a 2–0 win).

 The stadium was the site of four group matches in the 1999 Women's World Cup.
 The stadium also hosted two group matches, two quarterfinals, and both semifinals in the 2003 Women's World Cup.

 Providence Park hosted the 2014 MLS All-Star Game.
-Following the conclusion of the game, an incident between Caleb Porter, the manager of the Portland Timbers and the MLS All-Stars, and Pep Guardiola, the manager of Bayern Munich, drew headlines.
-Guardiola refused to shake hands with Porter following the match and the two exchanged words, with Guardiola walking off the pitch angrily.

 On December 11, 2021, Providence Park hosted the 2021 MLS Cup after the Timbers won the Western Conference Final over Real Salt Lake and are the highest seed remaining.
 The stadium saw a total attendance of 25,218 spectators.